zenwarr/handlebars-inline-file/README.md

 # What is it?

-A dead simple handlebars helpers that takes file name and inlines its contents (utf-8 encoding is used to read files).
+A dead simple handlebars helper that takes file name and inserts its contents (utf-8 encoding is used to read files).
-Unlike `handlebars-inline`, it does not optimizes SVG files.
+Unlike `handlebars-inline`, it does not optimize SVG files.

 # Usage